sendbird/sendbird-chat-sample-android/groupchannel-categorize-channels/README.md

 # Categorize group channels

 This sample app demonstrates how to categorize group channels in Sendbird Chat SDK using `customType`.
+You can use the `customType` filter when getting a list of group channels.

 ## Requirements